VAT and Taxes in Estonia: How Do They Work?

 Ana, as a location-independent entrepreneur, does not have a tax residence, so this means that:

-- She does not have to pay taxes for her salary anywhere in the world and has no obligations in terms of social taxes, social security, or social benefits.
+- She has asked a local tax advisor, and she does not have to pay taxes for her salary anywhere in the world and has no obligations in terms of social taxes, social security, or social benefits.

 - She pays for a private health insurance plan separately.